 SRRA's transit research is focused on understanding the relationship between where people live, where they will live in the future and how effectively each new transit project is at creating a viable option for people to use public transportation to get to where they need to be.

 New development of homes and work places benefit from transit proximity.
 And transit operators benefit from ridership originating from people living and working in close proximity to transit.
 Why then does land use and taxation policy not recognize the value of intensification surrounding existing and new transit projects?
 Getting intensification right benefits both transit operators and builders.

 This is policy innovation which can be effective immediately.
-Before a new major transit project is approved then constructed a time frame of 10 to 15 years, the region will grow by another 1.5 million people.
+Before a new major transit project is approved and constructed over a time frame of 10 to 15 years, the region will grow by another 1.5 million people.
 But homes and workplaces can be encouraged to locate near transit now.

-SRRA's research suggests that a collaborative approach either through direct partnerships and/or implementing innovative tax and planning policy will lead to greater transit use, reduced congestion and facilitate continued growth in the region.
+SRRA's research suggests that a collaborative approach utilizing direct partnerships and/or implementing innovative tax and planning policy will create greater intensification around transit.
+In turn, this will lead to greater transit use, reduced congestion and facilitate continued growth in the region.

 FUNDING INNOVATION FOR TRANSIT

-SRRA has been pursuing the problem of funding of transit since its inception and believes that the principles and processes of transit delivery employed in other cities have to become part of the way new projects are funded in the GTA to accelerate more capacity.
+SRRA has been pursuing the problem of the funding of transit since its inception and believes that the principles and processes of transit delivery employed in other cities have to become part of the way new projects are funded in the GTA to accelerate the development of more capacity.